Tiendil/tiendil-org-content/content/posts/2024-030-prompt-engineering-building-prompts-from-business-cases/en.md

 ## The new prompt

-I came up with a prompt of the following structure, the changed parts are highlighted in bold:
+I came up with a prompt of the following structure.
+The changed parts are highlighted in bold:

 - Assigning a role: You are such-and-such.
 - **Defining the task: You analyze the text according to the algorithm.**